Peak fall foliage aerial view in Hocking Hills Ohio in October

 When does fall foliage peak in Hocking Hills?

 Most years, October 12–25 is the peak window.
 Sugar maples go first, then oaks and birches.
-High ridges turn before the shaded gorges, so different trails peak at slightly different times.
+High ridges turn before the shaded gorges.
 A drought year or warm fall can push the peak later or dull the colors.

 Is October a good time to visit Hocking Hills?